For this Tableau Area chart demonstration, we are going to use the Sample – Superstore Data Source.

 Tableau has one more option called Discrete Area Chart.
 Let me select the same from Show Me

-Now you can see the Discrete Area Chart for each category
+Now you can see the Discrete Area Chart in Tableau for each category

 Thank You for Visiting Our Blog